ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 situation is detected, for example, stagnation over a certain number of iterations.
 Finally, it is important to note that the combination of different heuristics might improve the solutions obtained.
-However, this task is not easy and it might yield improper results [140].
+However, this task is not easy and it might yield improper results.

-**Meta-heuristics** are top-level general strategies which guide other low-level heuristics to search for feasible solutions in difficult domains [70].
+**Meta-heuristics** are top-level general strategies which guide other low-level heuristics to search for feasible solutions in difficult domains.

-In recent decades, meta-heuristics have been applied to a wide range of fields, such as engineering design, aerodynamics, telecommunications, machine learning, data mining, system modelling, signal processing, and planning and scheduling problems, among others [328].
+In recent decades, meta-heuristics have been applied to a wide range of fields, such as engineering design, aerodynamics, telecommunications, machine learning, data mining, system modelling, signal processing, and planning and scheduling problems, among others.
 Meta-heuristics are general purpose strategies that, in general, do not make use of problem-dependent information.
 However, they can consider problem specific knowledge in the form of low-level heuristics